daskeete/Project_1/README.md

 ![](scatter.png)

+## Analysis of the output that assesses and ranks all homes from best to worst deal

 Perhaps removing the outliers would increase model performance but i wanted to keep up to the 400 observation minimum requirement